A New Micro-foundation for the Modeling of Opinion Dynamics

 We propose a novel mathematical formalization of TMS as the team members’ interpersonal appraisals of individual skill levels.
 The development of TMS is thereby modeled as the dynamics of the appraisal network.
 Our models are grounded in replicator dynamics from evolutionary games, influence networks from mathematical sociology, and transactive memory systems from organization science.

-E. Y. Huang, D. Paccagnan, W. Mei*, and F. Bullo, “Co-evolving Appraisal Networks Modeling Team Processes: Convergence Theorems and Conjectures”, IEEE TAC, conditionally accepted. (full paper)
+E. Y. Huang, D. Paccagnan, W. Mei*, and F. Bullo, “Co-evolving Appraisal Networks Modeling Team Processes: Convergence Theorems and Conjectures”, IEEE TAC, 2022. (full paper)

 Discrete-time dynamic social balance

 Social balance theory describes allowable and forbidden configurations of the topologies of signed directed social appraisal networks.
 According to the classic Heider's structural balance theory, in a structurally balanced network, the interpersonal relationships satisfy the following four famous aphorisms: "The friend of my friend is my friend; the friend of my enemy is my enemy; the enemy of my friend is my enemy; the enemy of my enemy is my friend".
 While the traditional studies of social balance mainly focus on the static theory, the dynamic social balance theory has recently attracted the interest of researchers.

 We propose two novel discrete-time dynamic models leading to the bounded evolution of the interpersonal appraisals towards social balance.
 Our two models are based on two extensively-studied socio-psychological mechanisms respectively: the homophily mechanism and the influence mechanism.
 For each model, we provide a comprehensive theoretical analysis of its dynamical behavior.
 Some simulation results revealing insightful interpretations are also presented.